BlueAndi/DroidControlShip/README.md

             * Install Mosquitto: ```pacman -Sy mingw-w64-ucrt-x86_64-mosquitto```
             * Install OpenSSL: ```pacman -S mingw-w64-ucrt-x86_64-openssl```

-### Target

-1. Make sure that the hardware version of your [ZumoComSystem](https://github.com/NewTec-GmbH/ZumoComSystem) is supported.
-Currently, only v1.1 and v1.2 are supported.
-2. Install the [drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) for the CP2102 USB-UART converter if required.

 ## How to start?

-### Simulation
 After you built the application, you will find in in ```.pio/build/<APPLICATION-NAME>/program.exe```.
 It provides several command line arguments to configure certain features.
 Use -h or --help to get a short user friendly overview about them.

 The applications are using a configuration file in JSON format to retrieve certain settings.
 In the very first run, such a configuration file will be automatically be created.
 If there exists already one, it will be loaded without modifications (regardless of any other program arguments).